aleen42/PersonalWiki/Programming/JavaScript/Framework/react/interactivity_dynamic_uis/interactivity_dynamic_uis.md

 ### Under the Hood(面紗之下): Autobinding and Event Delegation(委託)

 **Autobinding**: When creating callbacks in JavaScript, you usually need to explicitly bind a method to its instance such that the value of `this` is correct.
+With React, every method is automatically bound to its component instance (except when using ES6 class syntax).

+Methods follow the same semantics as regular ES6 classes, meaning that they don't automatically bind `this` to the instance.
+You'll have to explicitly use `.bind(this)` or arrow functions `=>`: